 Conducting a proper S.W.O.T. analysis helps to inform business owners on the current state of their companies while setting goals for the coming years.
-We’ll cover what goes into a S.W.O.T. analysis, why it makes sense for every business, and how to complete one with your team.
+We’ll cover what goes into this kind of analysis, why it makes sense for every business, and how to complete one with your team.

-A S.W.O.T. analysis determines the Strengths, Weaknesses, Opportunities, and Threats of a business, a marketing campaign, a client proposal—really, any number of business decisions can benefit from a S.W.O.T. analysis.
+A S.W.O.T. analysis determines the Strengths, Weaknesses, Opportunities, and Threats of a business, a marketing campaign, a client proposal—really, a variety of business decisions can benefit from a S.W.O.T. analysis.
 It’s an effective way to get a handle on the current scope of the company and make more strategic plans.

-Strengths are what your company does well or is known for in a positive way, while weaknesses are those problem areas where your company doesn’t reach its full potential.
-Both strengths and weaknesses are determined by internal factors, i.e. factors that are, for the most part, within your power to control.
+Strengths are what your company does well or is known for in a positive way.
+Weaknesses, then, are those problem areas where your company doesn’t reach its full potential.
+Both strengths and weaknesses are determined by internal factors, i.e. factors that are reasonably within your power to control.
 For instance, maybe a local restaurant receives amazing feedback about their fun seasonal dishes (strength), but customers wish their drinks were more creative and fresh (weakness).

 The opportunities and threats to a company are influenced by external factors.
 Opportunities are places for growth within the business, where your team can envision possibilities.
-Threats are points you’ll need to contend with, such as a competitor opening a new storefront in your neighborhood or the rising cost of materials in your field.
+Threats are points you’ll need to contend with.
+This could be a competitor opening a new storefront in your neighborhood or the rising cost of materials in your field, for example.

 Each item on the list should be based on facts and actual data.
-Your team’s customer retention percentage might seem like a strength based on day-to-day activity, but being able to confirm that hunch with data is what makes the analysis truly beneficial.
+Your team’s customer retention percentage might seem like a strength based on day-to-day activity, but confirming that hunch with data makes the analysis truly beneficial.
 Otherwise you’re potentially missing out on a chance to strengthen that part of your business.

 Any business decision that affects a majority of the company would benefit from a S.W.O.T. analysis.
 Some scenarios to consider:

 - Part of a company’s annual review